 For many asylum seekers, the refugee determination process can be complex and lengthy.
-While they remain in Australia until the outcome on their protection visa application is finalised by the Department of Immigration and Citizenship (DIAC), they are not able to receive Centrelink support during this period.
+While they remain in Australia until the outcome on their protection visa application is finalised by the Department of Immigration they are not able to receive Centrelink support during this period.

-Red Cross case workers can assist asylum seekers in accessing financial assistance to cover:
+Red Cross assists asylum seekers in accessing financial assistance to cover:

 - basic living expenses (equivalent to 89% of Centrelink Special Benefit)